CouturierDeA/accauntant/README.md

 Change any file in pesourses/assets and press `ctrl+s`.

-To run project you need to open index.html file in your browser.
+Open index.html file in your browser to run the project.